ducksouplab/ducksoup/README.md

 For the time being only float values are allowed when controlling properties.

-### Fake effects
+### Fake effect

-You may use one of these two reserved effect names (either for `audioFx` or `videoFx`):
+You may use this reserved effect name (either for `audioFx` or `videoFx`):

-- `forward` tells DuckSoup to forward RTP packets directly from the incoming track to the outcoming one, without even involving GStreamer
-- `passthrough` instantiates a minimal GStreamer that copies source to sink (input to output) without any depaying/decoding nor processing
+- `passthrough` instantiates a minimal GStreamer that copies source to sink (input to output) without any depaying/decoding, processing nor file recording

-They may be useful for debugging streaming quality issues, but won't even trigger file recording.
+It may be useful for debugging streaming quality issues, but won't even trigger file recording.

 ### Player API